desaster/hienoa/README.md

     how to use EPIC or IRC at all, start with "/help 7 New_User" and "/help 7 Introduction" (note that you need to have ircII-EPIC help files installed)

---
-Send all comments, ideas and bugreports to desaster@dragonlight.fi